 A solar panel converts the sun’s radiant energy into electricity using cells, called photovoltaic (PV) modules, and semiconductors.
-Each Photo voltaic panel has a life expectancy of 30 years, and most solar products have not reached the end of their first life cycle.
+Each Photo voltaic panel has a life expectancy of 20-30 years, as stated by the leading Industry Association, and most solar products have not reached the end of their first life cycle.
 During their entire life cycle, from the production to their final disposal, considerable quantities of non-renewable resources generate pollution and waste with a high environmental impact.
 As PV panels are being removed from residential and commercial installations, recycling and proper end-of-life management becomes an increasingly imminent problem.
 The large amounts of mostly-recyclable waste imposes the need to plan effective processes for removal, dismantling, disposal and/or reuse.

 “The longevity of these panels, the way they’re put together and how they make them make it inherently difficult to de-manufacture,” says Mark Robards, director of special projects for ECS Refining, one of the largest electronics recyclers in the U.S.